1. Scarlett Fuentes.

 26. I’m telling you, Dr. Skinner is innocent.

 27. Why are you asking me this?
-I don’t know exactly what was in the stupid goop.
-I was hired to clean out the test tubes, not to concoct complex chemical equations.
+I don’t know what was in the stupid goop.
+I was hired to clean the test tubes, not to concoct complex chemical equations.

 28. I don’t want to answer that question

 30. He wouldn’t – he didn’t do that.

 31. Please take that picture away from me.